Pembrokeshire jockey Sean Bowen takes fourth in 2023 Grand National at Aintree

 "I grew up, as many have, with the Grand National being the race.
 That hasn’t changed and there’s still such magic around the race and the whole world is watching."

-This was the eighth Grand National for Welsh Horse Racing's 2022 Jockey of the Year Bowen, having completed five.
-He has also had the experience of fifteen rides over the national fences, in which he has picked up three wins.
+This was the eighth Grand National for Welsh Horse Racing's 2022 Jockey of the Year, having completed five.
+Bowen also has the experience of fifteen rides over the national fences, in which he has picked up three wins.

-Meanwhile Sean Bowen's dad Peter's sent out Francky Du Berlais in the 2023 Grand National from his Little Newcastle stables, and the 10 year-old completed the race safely in 16th position, with jockey Ben Jones.
+This year's Grand National race could hardly have gone smoother for Corach Rambler as he cruised into contention, rounding the home turn and taking aim at long-time leader Mister Coffey – bidding to provide multiple champion trainer Nicky Henderson with an elusive first National success.

+Corach Rambler never looked in real danger of being caught after jumping into the lead over the last fence, while Vanillier came from a long way back to finish closest - beaten by just over two lengths when passing the famous winning post.

 The race had been delayed by 14 minutes after animal rights activists went on to the track.
-Policre have confirmed that there were 118 people arrested.
+Police have confirmed that there were 118 people arrested.

 One horse, Hill Sixteen died after falling at the first fence - the third horse fatality at the three-day meeting - with the 10-year-old, ridden by Ryan Mania, suffering an "unrecoverable injury", according to the Jockey Club.